Home >

 school facilities and classrooms for the students in the special

 warfare community.
-The Special Warfare Museum is rumored to have
+The Special Warfare Museum was rumored to

-a facility designated within the footprint of this new campus.
+have a facility designated within the footprint of this new

 US Army John F. Kennedy Special Warfare Museum